 Of these, Most Likely (M) is based on the resources assigned and Optimistic (O) is based on the best scenario-based analysis.
 And the last one—Pessimistic (P)—is based on the worst possible scenario-based analysis.
 Once you have these, you can use some very useful formulas to derive the expected duration.
 They are as follows:

 TE = (O + 4M + P) ÷ 6

 Here, TE is expected time, and O, M, P are Optimistic, Most Likely, and Pessimistic duration respectively.
 In this way, you can understand the importance of PERT in estimating the duration for your project.

-It is also known as ‘Rule of Thumb’.
-You can roughly guess that entire design phase can take 45% of your entire project time and so on…It is very useful in case of known phases where you can put an imaginary figure based on the experience.
+This is also known as Rule of Thumb.
+You can roughly guess that entire design phase can take 45% of your entire project time and so on…this is a very useful technique in case of known phases where you can put an imaginary figure based on the experience.